a-le/db-portal/README.md

 Alternatively, you can clone the full repository and build your own executable.

 ## Roadmap
-- codebase reorganization and quality improvements (ongoing and almost done)
+- codebase reorganization and quality improvements
-- add tests for export formats
+- add tests
+- file import (csv... ) to existing table or new auto-created table
+- table import/export (definition + data)
 - Support SQL scripts via CLI tools
-- file import
 - Load and save query/script files
 - Enhance data dictionary functionality
 - Act as a http DB proxy